ScriptRaccoon/CatDat/CONTRIBUTING.md

 ### Guidelines for Adding New Data

-When contributing new data (categories, functors, properties, implications), please follow these guidelines:
+When contributing new data (categories, functors, properties, implications, etc.), please follow these guidelines:

 - **Consistency**: Stick to the format indicated by the existing data.
 This is enforced by the database definition.

 - **Reduce Unknowns**: Try to reduce the number of unknown properties of categories, in particular when adding a new category.
 Use the category detail page to see its unknown properties.
 Use the [page with missing data](https://catdat.app/missing) to identify categories with unknown properties.
-The same remarks apply to functors.
+The same remarks apply to functors and other categorical structures.

-- **Avoid redundant assignments**: Only assign properties (satisfied or not) to a category or functor if they cannot be deduced from other assignments.
+- **Avoid redundant assignments**: Only assign properties (satisfied or not) to a category or any other categorical structure if they cannot be deduced from other assignments.
 For example, if a category is complete by a direct proof, record that it is complete, but do not also record that it has a terminal object; the application infers this automatically.
 Redundant assignments can be identified using the redundancy script described below.

 - **No dual categories**: Instead of adding the dual of a category already in the database, consider adding properties to the original category (use the corresponding dual properties).